The ultimate guide to understanding the customer journey

-Expectations keep changing.
+In marketing, emailing especially, expectations keep changing.
 From personalization to privacy, we’re in the middle of an irreversible revolution.
 Customers want personalized experiences, one-to-one conversations, relevant messages, and timely notifications.
 At the same time, they’re increasingly wary of brands, reluctant to hand over their personal information unless they get something in return.

 The more you offer personalized, relevant marketing across your marketing channels, the happier your customer will be.
 And a happy customer is a loyal customer.
 Ultimately, you’ll find retaining customers and turning them into brand advocates far easier.

-How to optimize the customer journey
+How to improve the customer journey

 Maintaining good marketing results requires continuous optimization.
 As customer expectations adapt, so must your strategy.
 You should be regularly reviewing your customer journey to ensure you’re providing customers with the most seamless experience possible.

 To effectively target your audience, it’s important to collect customer data such as zero-party data.
 This is information customers willingly and intentionally share with you.
 It’ll help you build personas for your audience that can be used to create targeted ads on Google and social media.

 Ensuring you’re reaching the right people will provide you with a much stronger list of engaged contacts.
 But, remember, you should only be collecting necessary customer data and you shouldn’t be collecting any information you don’t need to use.

 You don’t want to lose a newly acquired customer by sending them irrelevant messages.
 37% of customers are willing to unsubscribe from brands sending them impersonal and generic email marketing.